 1) a contemporary Christian music album for young people called “Living In An Orthodox World”, and

 2) a recording of original liturgical music for young people called “Kids That Love Church.”

 Note: Over the past 30 years, Fr.
-Michael developed a debilitating vocal condition called spasmodic dysphonia which has make singing very difficult.
-With God’s help, he continues thrive in his ministry despite this challenge.
+Michael developed a debilitating vocal condition called spasmodic dysphonia which has made singing very difficult.
+With God’s help, he continues to thrive in his ministry despite this challenge.

-He also produced a Vacation Church School Program to compliment the Living In An Orthodox World music.
+He also produced a Vacation Church School Program to complement the Living In An Orthodox World music.
 In 2001 he was ordained to the holy priesthood by Bishop Basil and was appointed as pastor of Saints Peter and Paul Orthodox Church in Topeka, Kansas by His Eminence Metropolitan Archbishop Philip Saliba (of blessed memory).
-After the completion of Makrina’s medical residency, with the blessing of then Bishop Joseph of Los Angeles and the West and Metropolitan Philip, the couple moved to Spokane, Washington where Fr.
-Michael served as the first full time pastor of Christ the Savior Orthodox Mission in Spokane Valley.
+After the completion of Makrina’s medical residency, with the blessing of then-Bishop Joseph of Los Angeles and the West and Metropolitan Philip, the couple moved to Spokane, Washington where Fr.
+Michael served as the first full-time pastor of Christ the Savior Orthodox Mission in Spokane Valley.

 With the blessing of Archbishop Joseph, beginning in 2004, Shanbour traveled monthly from Spokane to Wenatchee, Washington, serving Vespers on Friday evenings and Divine Liturgy on Saturday mornings after discovering a small group of Orthodox Christians and seekers there.
 Over the next three and one-half years the Wenatchee mission grew and in 2010 Father Michael was assigned as pastor of Three Hierarchs Orthodox Mission Church in Wenatchee.